Clara Estelle Baumhoff

-Clara Estella Zeiss Baumhoff (March 20, 1867 – March 27, 1919) was the founder of the Missouri Division of the International Sunshine Society; in fourteen years of leadership brought more than twenty-five thousand members into the International Sunshine Society through her press departments on Sunshine, and by her personal efforts.
+Clara Estella Zeiss Baumhoff (March 20, 1867 – March 27, 1919) was the founder of the Missouri Division of the International Sunshine Society (ISS); in fourteen years of leadership brought more than twenty-five thousand members into the ISS through her press departments on Sunshine, and by her personal efforts.

 Biography

 Clara Estella Zeiss was born on March 20, 1867, in St. Louis, Missouri, the daughter of Carl Zeiss and Helen E. Dreyer (1840–1907).

-Mrs. C. W. Trowbridge was the first State president of the International Sunshine Society, and Baumhoff acted as treasurer and secretary, also superintendent of junior work.
+Mrs. C. W. Trowbridge was the first State president of the ISS, and Baumhoff acted as treasurer and secretary, also superintendent of junior work.
 This State Branch was organized in 1902.
-The International Sunshine Society was founded in 1896, in New York, with eighteen members, by Cynthia Westover Alden.
+The USS was founded in 1896, in New York, with eighteen members, by Cynthia Westover Alden.
 In 1914 the membership numbered over 300,000, and extended to all parts of the world.
 Of the original members who supported and assisted the Sunshine Sewing School, only the following were living in 1914: Mrs. Wm.
 E. Warren (who was Mrs. F. M. Biebinger), Mrs. John Conrath, Mrs. W. H. Sturgess, Lola V. Hays, Marcella Keys-Hanaford, Mrs. Jos.
 Maloney, and Mrs. J. C. Woodson.
 Baumhoff became the honorary president, while Marcella Keys-Hanaford was the president.

-The Sunshine Society accomplished a wonderful amount of good in places where the regularly organized charitable associations could not readily reach.
-They were always quick to respond to appeals for assistance, taking methods for placing the sick and afflicted in immediate touch with the best care and attention from physicians, placing them in hospitals, and rendering any assistance that may be needed in any direction, ranging from temporary relief from poverty to long treatments for clironic cases of disease of body and mind.
+The ISS accomplished a wonderful amount of good in places where the regularly organized charitable associations could not readily reach.
+They were always quick to respond to appeals for assistance, taking methods for placing the sick and afflicted in immediate touch with the best care and attention from physicians, placing them in hospitals, and rendering any assistance that may be needed in any direction, ranging from temporary relief from poverty to long treatments for chronic cases of disease of body and mind.

-While the work was general, yet in 1914 Baumhoff's special plan was to reach, through her Missouri Division, all the people possible by the press, pulpit, free lectures — which she gave by traveling all through the State — correspondence and sending out of literature on the subject, on the prevention of blindness, and to give those already blind opportunities of education to enable them to become self-respecting and independent.
+While the work was general, yet in 1914, Baumhoff's special plan was to reach, through her Missouri Division, all the people possible by the press, pulpit, free lectures — which she gave by traveling all through the State — correspondence and sending out of literature on the subject, on the prevention of blindness, and to give those already blind opportunities of education to enable them to become self-respecting and independent.
 She wanted to awaken an interest throughout the State in the care, maintenance and training of dependent blind children, before presenting the Blind Babies' Bill to the next Legislature.
 In her lectures, she proposed to use the deaf, dumb and blind deserted child — who already had all these advantages to demonstrate the possibilities of and necessity for such care.